The Philadelphia Union midfielder is looking to complete his international comeback by landing a spot on his second-straight World Cup squad.

 Through 11 games, the 28-year-old has logged every minute for Philadelphia and scored two goals along the way.
 After going more than a year without playing for the USA, Edu returned to the fold with 18 minutes off the bench in last month's 2-2 draw against Mexico.

-When U.S. coach Jurgen Klinsmann on Monday unveiled his 30-man preliminary roster the World Cup, Edu made the cut — keeping alive his dream of a second-straight trip.
+When U.S. coach Jurgen Klinsmann on Monday unveiled his 30-man preliminary roster for the World Cup, Edu made the cut — keeping alive his dream of a second-straight trip.

 As Union coach John Hackworth said last week, "There's a very positive feeling about what Mo has done so far this year, and what he's capable of doing for the national team."